Schultz, Fujimura, Bruns, Fischesser, Luisi / Philharmonia Zurich

 Other highlights included his subtle p in #25 (recitative), and again how expressively he did the subsequent aria (#26), with excellent voice control.
 There was just one little (almost unnoticeable) “accident”: towards the end, his voice broke for a very short instant when he was singing pp. In #30 (recitative) he was again dramatic, though one could sense that his voice was slightly affected.
 Luckily, in #37, an arioso, his part is solemn, restrained, which gave his voice some relief.

-Overall, even though clearly not quite at the usual / expected level, Christof Fischesser’s performance was still very impressive, with excellent stage / role presence, and certainly touching the listener: it obviously paid having a top opera singer fill the role of Elijah!
+Overall, even though clearly not quite at the usual / expected level, Christof Fischesser’s performance was still very impressive.
+He demonstrated excellent stage / role presence.
+And he was certainly touching the listener.
+It obviously paid having a top opera singer fill the role of Elias / Elijah!